-What Can a Handyman Do in Boulder, Colorado?
+What Can a Handyman Do Without a License in Boulder, Colorado?

 Colorado does not have a single statewide “general contractor license” for handymen; contractor licensing is primarily handled by local jurisdictions (city/county building departments).
 In Boulder, you typically need to (1) hold the appropriate City of Boulder contractor registration/classification to pull permits, and (2) obtain a City of Boulder business license/tax registration if operating in the city.
 Even when general contracting isn’t state-licensed, electrical and plumbing work are state-licensed trades in Colorado and cannot be done legally without the proper state credential and permits.